Daniel99Petrov/Daniel99Petrov/README.md

 - 👋 Hi, I’m Daniel Petrov
 - 👀 I’m interested in ...
 WebDesign and Coding
 - 🌱 I’m currently learning ...
-WebDesign and Coding basics
+JS,React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... blackkuuchi@gmail.com
+- 📫 How to reach me ... daniplpetrov@gmail.com

 <!---
 Daniel99Petrov/Daniel99Petrov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.